-Ward No. 16 consists of DAMU, MUAU and MORU Villages.
-WARD STRUCTURE

-DAMU: 67 males, 61 females, 128 total.
+- 1. WARD STRUCTURE Ward No. 16 consists of DAMU, MUAU and MORU Villages. - 2.
+TOTAL POPULATION DAMU: 67 males, 61 females, 128 total.

 MUAU: 87 males, 79 females, 166 total.
 MORU: 62 males, 60 females, 122 total.

-TOTAL: 216 " 200 " 416 " TOTAL POPULATION
+TOTAL: 216 " 200 " 416 "

-AREA OF WARD
+- 3. AREA OF WARD 11180 acres approximately.

-ALIENATED LAND Wil.
+- 4. ALIENATED LAND Nil.

-LAND USAGE
+- 5. LAND USAGE

-- (a) Land usage is divided between coffee planting, subsistence farming, hunting areas and pig enclosures. - Approximate area planted to cash crops is 2400 acres. - (c.
-Approximate area yet to be developed is 8780 acres.
+- (a) Land usage is divided between coffee planting, subsistence farming, hunting area and pig enclosures.

+- (b) Approximate area planted to cash crops is 2400 acres.

+- (c) Approximate area yet to be developed is 8780 acres.

+- AVERAGE LAND HOLDING PER FAMILY

+acres approximately.

-COMMUNICATIONS
+- 7. COMMUNICATIONS

-- Roads vehicular nil.
-Walking track from DARATUI is nost important and between KURITAVO and MORU it is of bridle path standard in pattches. - (b) Telegraphic nil, remarks for KARURU apply.
+- (a) Roads vehicular nil.
+Walking track from DARATUI is most important and between KURITAVE and MORU it is of bridle path standard in pattches.

+- (b) Telegraphic nil, remarks for KARURU apply.

-SERVICES
+- 8. SERVICES

-(a) Schools
+- (a) Schools

-- (i) DAMU is divided religiously and United Church adherents so to ROREINANG Mission and Catholic adherents go to MARAI school near DARATUI. - (ii) MUAU and MORU are both United Church villages and children at end DU: UNARA Primary School which is situated near MORU.
+- (i) DAMU is divided religiously and United Church adherents go to ROREINANG Mission and Catholic adherents go to MARAI school near DARATUI.

-8. SERVICES cont.

-- (b) Health patients from DAMU attend the Aid Post at KURITAVE Village, patients from MUAU and MORU villages attend the Aid Post at MORU Village. - (c) Water at DAMU and MORU Villages water is obtained from water seepage and rivers which are situated close to the village, at MUAU water is obtained from a small stream which is some distance from the village; all water supplies have been checked by the Health Inspector and found satisfactory. - (d) Recreation Facilities Nil. - (e) Mail Services Nil, Catholic adherents obtain mail from TUBIANA Mission and United Church adherents obtain it from RORETNANG Mission.

-- (a) A trade store is operated at MUAU by DARUNU on behalf of persons at MORU. - (b) A form of Savings Society is operated at DAMU which has members from SIPURU and MUAU.

-The only project proposed was again the construction of a road.
-DAMU people were non-committal regarding assistance but MUAU and MORU both agreed to work provided work was carried out by all villages.

-(a) DAMU.
+- (ii) MUAU and MORU are both United Church villages and children at end DU'UNARA Primary School which is situated near MORU.

-- (A) ARIO KARA; Age 58; Luluai 1925 to 1964, large land owner; anti-Council and anti-Government. - (B) MORNA ARIO; 'Age 33; son of above, literate in English, ex "Pastor" Methodist Mission, new a Catholic; coffee grower; is "Ward Committee" for Councillor TALPARONJI (NUMPOUNG) of MUAU; detracts from Councillors authority by breeding discontent in the area. - (C) PIU DUVINEI; Age 44; Catholic; ex Tul-Tul KURITAVE Village 1946-48 (.); coffee grower on his wife's land; own land is situated at IRANG, Guaya Census Division; although friendly to the patrol his actions led to the suspicion that he is one of the disseminators of cult activity in the area. - (D) BIRINGORA-RUBIKEI; Age 41; United Church ex Tul Tul DAMU 1950-64; literate in Pidgin; coffee grower; anti-Administration and anti-Council very vociferously.
+- 8. SERVICES cont. - (a) Health patients from DAMU attend the Aid Post at KURITAVE Village, patients from MUAU and MORU villages attend the Aid Post at MORU Village. - (b) Water at DAMU and MORU Villages water is obtained from water seepage and rivers which are situated close to the village, at MUAU water is obtained from a small stream which is some distance from the village; all water supplies have been checked by the Health Inspector and found satisfactory. - (c) Recreation Facilities Nil. - (d) Mail Services Nil, Catholic adherents obtain mail from TUBIANA Mission and United Church adherents obtain it from ROREINANG Mission. - 9.
+BUSINESS ENTERPRISES - (a) A trade store is operated at MUAU by DARUNU on behalf of persons at MORU. - (b) A form of Savings Society is operated at DAMU which has members from SIPURU and MUAU.
+10. DEVELOPMENT PROJECTS PROPOSED The only project proposed was again the construction of a road.
+DAMU people were non-committal regarding assistance but MUAU and MORU both agreed to work provided work was carried out by all villages. - 11.
+VILLAGE LEADERS - (a) DAMU. - (A) ARIO KARA; Age 58; Luluai 1925 to 1964, large land owner; anti-Council and anti-Government. - (B) MOINA ARIOI Age 33; son of above, literate in English, ex "Pastor" Methodist Mission, now a Catholic; coffee grower; is "Ward Committee" for Councillor TAMPARONJI (NUMPOUNG) of MUAU; detracts from Councillors authority by breeding discontent in the area. - (C) PIU LUVIKEI; Age 44; Catholic; ex Tul-Tul KURITAVE Village 1946-48 ((?)); coffee grower on his wife's land; own land is situated at IRANG, Guava Census Division; although friendly to the patrol his actions led to the suspicion that he is one of the disseminators of cult activity in the area.

+(D) BIRINGONA-RUBIKEI; Age 41; United Church ex Tul Tul DAMU 1958-64; literate in Pidgin; coffee grower; anti-Administration and anti-Council - very vociferously.

-11. VILLAGE LEADERS CODE.
+- 11. VILLAGE LEADERS cont.

-(E) BIBIONU-OMANPARI; Age 38; Catholic; literate in English; ex-Aid Post Orderly 1956-67; coffee group; a man of some influence who at the time of the patrol took a neutral attitude.
+- (E) BIBIONU-OMANPAIRI; Age 38; Catholic; literate in English; ex-Aid Post Orderly 1956-67; coffee grower; a man of some influence who at the time of the patrol took a neutral attitude.

-(b) MUAU AND MORU
+- (b) MUAU AND MORU

-(Note: MORU does not appear to have leaders as they are fairly closely tied to MUAU and leadership is supplied by men from MUAU who reside at MORU; other leaders in the Village come from LIAAUS which is only divided from MUAU by a patch of grass).
+(Note: MORU does not appear to have leaders as they are fairly closely tied to MUAU and leadership is supplied by men from MUAU who reside at MORU; other leaders in the Village come from LEMAUS which is only divided from MUAU by a patch of grass).